GideonAkomea/Excel_Project_Data_Analytics/README.md

 <img width="1544" height="1059" alt="Screenshot 2025-10-09 095731" src="https://github.com/user-attachments/assets/2ad98ed3-dd2a-4bda-9e13-d6c9e8564da9" />

 ##  Introduction
-As a Civil Engineer with huge interest in Transportation Engineering and data analysis, This my first excel analysis project was carried out to gain insight into an open source traffic data obtain from kaggle.
+As a Civil Engineer with huge interest in Transportation Engineering and data analysis, This my first excel analysis project was carried out to gain insight into an open source traffic data obtained from kaggle.

 ### Questions to Analyze